 Please note that a finding on any VS Check does not disqualify your application for registration and the application will be processed in accordance with the Criminal Record Screening Policy and Good Character Guide.

 It is your responsibility to send your form and payment to Toronto Police Service.
 The $65 payment can be made by certified cheque, or money order, payable to Toronto Police Service.
-Your form and payment can be mailed to the following address, or dropped in the box located in the Toronto Police Service website for instructions and more information on how to submit your completed consent from.
+Please visit the Toronto Police Service website for instructions and more information on how to submit your completed consent from.